dvarelas/tensorflow2-recommender/README.md

 All models are trained and evaluated using Movielens.

-The purpose of this repository is not to compare the methodologies listed above but to provide examples of how they can implemented using tensorflow 2.
+The purpose of this repository is not to compare the methodologies listed above but to provide examples of how they can be implemented using tensorflow 2.